Travel.State.Gov >

 COVID-19 vaccination/negative PCR test report is not required (Effective May 26, 2023)

-US $5,000; Pure/raw/unworked gold and silver are strictly prohibited; Worked gold/jewelry up to 50 grams and worked silver/jewelry up to 100 grams are allowed.
-Indian currency in denominations greater than 100 rupees notes.
+No more than US $5,000; Pure/raw/unworked gold and silver are strictly prohibited; Gold jewelry of more than 50 grams by female travelers, more than 25 grams by male travelers, and silver jewelry of more than 100 grams are not allowed.
+Indian currency in denominations greater than 100 rupees notes is not allowed.

-US $5,000; Pure/raw/unworked gold and silver are strictly prohibited; Worked gold/jewelry up to 50 grams and worked silver/jewelry up to 100 grams are allowed; Indian currency in denominations greater than 100 rupees notes.
+No more than US $5,000; Pure/raw/unworked gold and silver are strictly prohibited; Gold jewelry of more than 50 grams by female travelers, more than 25 grams by male travelers and silver jewelry of more than 100 grams are not allowed.
+Indian currency in denominations greater than 100 rupees notes is prohibited.
 Nepalese currency no more than Rs.
-5000.
+5000 is not allowed.

 Maharajgunj